-Volunteer Guidelines Attendance, Punctuality, and Dependability
+Attendance, Punctuality, and Dependability

-In order to ensure that Park District programs and services run smoothly, it is important that volunteers arrive on time to any scheduled shifts.
-Volunteers are responsible for keeping track of and turning in records of your volunteer hours for service recognition.
+To ensure that Park District programs and events run smoothly, it is important that volunteers arrive on time for any scheduled shifts.
+If volunteers need to track hours, it will be their responsibility to record hours and have a staff member verify them with a signature for service recognition.